image of an open book with a brown leaf lying on one page

 Today was clear and cold; summer is definitely heading out.
 That's fine with me, as it means I get to start wearing jackets & scarves.
 I love my winter wardrobe.

-close-up of an eye
+paradox: close-up of an eye (eye)

 Nine years ago a local man named Ronald Van Der Plaat was sentenced to 14 years in jail for the rape and torture of his daughter.